skycoin/docs/wallets/Scanning Wallet Standard/Scanning Wallet Standard.en.md

 # How it works?

-This process will take 3 simple and easly to understand steps.
+This process will take 3 simple and easily to understand steps.

 ### Step 1.
 Scan the All blockchain by wallet to detect where deposits take place.